civilisation

 1. Truth

 Truth is the primary foundation of religion.
-It means maintaining honesty in thoughts, words, and actions.
+It means maintaining honesty in thought, word, and action.

 - Truth should be followed in every situation.

-- In the Gita, it is said: “Satyaam Bruyat, Priyam Bruyat” (Speak the truth, but speak it pleasantly).
+- In the Gita, it is said: “S”tyaam Bruyat, Priyam Bruyat” “Speak the truth, but speak it pleasantly.

 - Truth reflects honesty not only towards others but also towards the soul.